 Selected Representations:

 - Following a $51 million jury verdict, the defendants engaged Roach Newton as appellate counsel.
-Roach Newton developed the strategy, supporting evidence, hired the proper experts and crafted the winning arguments to support a $2 million supersedeas bond.
+Roach Newton developed the strategy, supporting evidence, hired the proper experts and crafted the legal arguments that approved $2 million hardship supersedeas bond.

-- Despite a judgment of over $4 million dollars, Roach Newton developed the appellate arguments to support a ‘zero’ supersedeas bond.
-This prevented the seizure of the defendants assets during the appeal on the merits of the judgment.
+- In a case with a judgment of over $4 million , Roach Newton developed the appellate arguments to support a ‘zero’ supersedeas bond.
+This prevented the seizure of the defendants’ assets during the appeal on the merits of the judgment.